ElyesKeskes/Chloe/README.md

 ---

-##🧩 Development Details
+## 🧩 Development Details

---
+- Engine: Unreal Engine 5
->Engine: Unreal Engine 5
+- Language: Blueprint + C++
->Language: Blueprint + C++
+- Status: In Development
->Status: In Development
+- Target Platform: Windows (PC)
->Target Platform: Windows (PC)
+---

-##🏆 Achievements System
+## 🏆 Achievements System

---
+- ⭐ Unlock endings: Kayla’s Reckless Night, Tragic Loss, or Friendship Prevails.
->-⭐ Unlock endings: Kayla’s Reckless Night, Tragic Loss, or Friendship Prevails.
+- 🏅 Discover hidden collectibles like Chloe’s journal and Kayla’s notes.

->-🏅 Discover hidden collectibles like Chloe’s journal and Kayla’s notes.
+---

-📧 Contact
+## 📧 Contact

 If you have any questions or would like to see the project footage, please don't hesitate to reach out via elyes.keskes@esprit.tn .

 ---